 The birth control ring is relatively easy to use and requires little maintenance on your part.
 After cleaning your hands, simply compress the ring with your fingers before inserting it into your vagina.
-Additionally, you can request an insertion tool for your rings if that makes the process easier.

 If inserted properly, you shouldn’t be able to feel the ring as you walk around.
 If the ring causes you any discomfort normally or during sex, just continue to readjust it until you find a comfortable position.
 The ring is designed to stay inside of your vagina as much as possible, so it’s important to place it in a way that doesn’t bother you.

 Products such as pads, tampons, and menstrual cups can be used while on the ring without interference.
 While some women choose to bypass their period using the ring, bleeding can still occur.

 Your birth control ring schedule is based on whether or not you want to keep your period.
 If you want to keep your period while on the ring, take it out after 21, 28, or 35 days of continuous use and don’t insert a new one for 7 days.
 During those seven days, you should have your period.
 Make sure you insert your new ring exactly 7 days after you removed your previous ring in order to stay on schedule.

 For women who want to skip their period, the ring simply needs to be taken out and replaced every 3 to 4 weeks.
 Make sure to replace the ring immediately in order to give your body the constant supply of hormones necessary to prevent pregnancy.

 How effective is the birth control ring?

 When used perfectly, fewer than 1 woman out of 100 each year will get pregnant while using the ring.
 With typical use, however, that number gets raised to approximately 9 out of 100.